Functions

 RAND([seed])

-Function Description: Returns a random number uniformly distributed between 0 and 1.
+Function Description: Returns a uniformly distributed random number from 0 to 1.

 Return Result Type: DOUBLE.